Plastic junk? Researchers find tiny particles in men's testicles

 How much and what kind of plastics were in the testicles?

-This is the largest study to measure how much of these microplastics that permeate the water, food and even air end up in the most intimate recesses of male reproductive physiology.
+This is the largest study to measure how much of these microplastics that permeate the water, food and even air end up in the most intimate recesses of male reproductive anatomy.

 It follows a smaller analysis, published last year by a team in China, that detected microplastics in about half a dozen human testicles and in semen.